lewsid/dinkly-plugin-csrf/README.md

   2. Copy `csrf_protect.js` into `web/js`

-  3. If it's not already present in config.yml, add the following lines under the 'plugins' section:
+  3. Add the following lines under the `plugins` section of your `config.yml` file:

     ```yaml
     csrf_protect: